Voidlihan/MyMinecraftModOnJava/README.md

+<title>My Personal Minecraft Mod (1.7.10 forge)</title>

-This is open source code of My personal Minecraft modification created with Forge API.\n Writen by Java.
+This is open source code of My personal Minecraft modification created with Forge API.

+Writen by Java.

 This mod adds a lot of fancy and experimental mechanics, items, blocks and few achievements.

 Also, I was localizated this mod for russian and english languages.

 Demo: